SPaRC: A Spatial Pathfinding Reasoning Challenge: Introduction

 \section{Introduction}

 Reasoning models made stark progress to solve complex mathematical \cite{hendrycks_measuring_2021}, software-engineering \cite{jimenez2024swebenchlanguagemodelsresolve,quan2025codeelobenchmarkingcompetitionlevelcode}, and knowledge tasks \cite{Hendrycks2020Measuring}.
-With more capable models comes the question of how to measure progress in reasoning, and how they compare to humans.
-As reasoning benchmarks test specific tasks with priors (e.g., (MMLU-Pro \cite{wang_mmlu-pro_2024}, GPQA \cite{rein_gpqa_2023}), models started to achieve (super-)human scores, leading to rapid dataset saturation.
-Thus, datasets needing abstract reasoning with minimal priors have become increasingly important as they are more robust to scaling training data and pattern-matching.
+With more capable models comes the question of how to measure their progress in reasoning, and how they compare to humans.
+As reasoning benchmarks test specific tasks with priors (e.g., (MMLU-Pro \cite{wang_mmlu-pro_2024}, GPQA \cite{rein_gpqa_2023}), models started to achieve (super-) human scores, leading to rapid dataset saturation.
+Thus, datasets probing abstract reasoning with minimal priors have become increasingly important as they are more robust to scaling training data and pattern-matching.
 Notably, ARC-AGI \cite{Chollet2019Measure} and related works \cite{song2025visualpuzzlesdecouplingmultimodalreasoning,wang2024pictureworththousandwords} challenge models with spatial few-shot grid problems.
-However, they often do not require a combination of step-by-step planning, pathfinding, and logic skills, abilities every human possesses \cite{Chollet2019Measure}.
+However, they often do not require a combination of step-by-step planning, pathfinding, and logic skills; abilities most human possesses \cite{Chollet2019Measure}.
+Spatial reasoning is an important component for solving tasks like navigation and manipulation in robotics, scene understanding in computer vision, and augmented reality.